WiFi

 Wi-Fi channels and their overlap, 1,6,11 is the non-overlapping combination

-In these cases a CAT5e cable is the answer.
+In these cases a wired connection can be the answer.

 You don't share it with your neighbors either.